This means a lot of different tasks for different projects, ongoing simultaneously.

 Creating a project or idea

 To create an idea, make sure that the ‘Ideas” panel is visible by clicking the “Ideas” toggle button.
 Then click on the “+” sign on the top-right.
+And to add a “project,” simply click on the orange “Create” button.

-If you want to create a project instead of an idea, you can do so by clicking the dark-orange-ish button that says “+ Create”.
 If you create a project but later want to change it to an idea, or vice versa, it is simple to do with just a click.

 Adding more project types